 Bluetooth links support both synchronous services such as voice traffic and asynchronous services such as bursty data traffic.
-There are two types of physical links that can be established between the master and a slave [4]: the Synchronous Connection-Oriented (SCO) link and Asynchronous Connectionless (ACL) link.
-The SCO link is designed to support real-time isochronous applications.
-It is a point-to-point link between the master and a specific slave.
+There are two types of physical links that can be established between the master and a slave [2]:

+The Synchronous Connection-Oriented (SCO) link is designed to support real-time isochronous applications.
+The SCO link is a point-to-point link between the master and a specific slave.
 The link is established by reservation of duplex slots at regular intervals without being polled.

-The ACL link is used to exchange data in non-time-critical applications.
-It is a point-to-multipoint link between the master and all slaves on the piconet and can use all of the remaining slots on the channel not used for the SCO link.
+The Asynchronous Connectionless (ACL) link is used to exchange data in non-time-critical applications.
+The ACL link is a point-to-multipoint link between the master and all slaves on the piconet and can use all of the remaining slots on the channel not used for the SCO link.
 The traffic over the ACL link is scheduled by the master with the polling mechanism.